24-7 London veterinary emergency services. Call 07 848 20 03

 As cats can be ravenously hungry before their condition is controlled, it is important to keep them well away from unsafe foods or things like plants and medication.

-For those with vomiting or diarrhoea, they would likely benefit from a bland senior diet, rehydration solutions, and supplements containing prebiotics and probiotics.
+Those with vomiting or diarrhoea would likely benefit from a bland senior diet, rehydration solutions, and supplements containing prebiotics and probiotics.

 Get More Advice On Feline Hyperthyroidism